 3. Probiotics and Fermented Foods: A Healthy Microbiome for Strong Immunity

-4. Omega-3 Fatty Acids: An Anti-inflammatory Immunity
+4. Omega-3 Fatty Acids: Anti-inflammatory Immunity

-The omega-3s, in addition to their cardiovascular benefits, play a key anti-inflammatory role.
+Omega-3s, in addition to their cardiovascular benefits, play a key anti-inflammatory role.
 They modulate the immune response and reduce the risk of infections.
 You can find them in:

 - Fatty fish (salmon, sardines)